-Takes place seven years post Chosen and during
+Takes place six years post Chosen and during

 the events of Resident Evil: Extinction (which is set five years post 'Apocalypse').
 Pairing: